christianacca/web-api-starter/docs/dev-tunnels.md

 If the original tunnel expires and is deleted, recreating it later should be treated as a new tunnel and you should not rely on getting the same public URL back.

 > [!INFO]
 > The first time you open a dev tunnel URL in a browser with a normal `GET` request, Microsoft may show an anti-phishing interstitial page before forwarding to the local service.
-This does not block webhook or API clients that call the URL directly.
+This does not block queue publishers or API clients that call the URL directly.

 ## Task: create your own persistent tunnel